Fun Stink Bug Facts For Kids | Kidadl

 How do they reproduce?

-They become active from March through to September (then spend winter hiding away).
+The climate in the United States is considered ideal for the reproduction of stink bugs.
 Males and females mate during spring, with the female laying eggs, which develop into nymphs, and then adult stink bugs.
-Stink bugs don't reproduce inside homes.
+Stink bugs don't reproduce in indoor spaces.

 What is their conservation status?